🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The pie charts give information about average percentages of sodium saturated fats and added typical meals consumed in the USA Summarise the information by selecting the main features, and make comparisons where relevant
+"The charts below show the average percentages of sodium, saturated fats and added sugars in typical meals consumed in the USA.
+Summarize the information by selecting and reporting the main features, and make comparisons where relevant."

 See All